sul-dlss/datacite-ruby/README.md

 ## Transforming cocina locally

-With cocina json saved from arge (append `.json` to an argo view URL and save the content locally) then run:
+With cocina json saved from Argo (append `.json` to an Argo view URL and save the content locally) then run:

 ```
 bin/transform path/to/file.json